EMWelin/Stock-Screener/EV_EBIT/README.md

 # Introduction

-Download financial data of the stocks in OMXSPI (390ish stocks listed in Stockholm) and rank them based on the financial metric EV / EBIT.
+Download financial data of the stocks in OMXSPI (390ish stocks listed in Stockholm), store the information in SQL database and rank the companies based on the financial metric EV / EBIT.

 More information about OMXSPI: https://indexes.nasdaqomx.com/Index/Overview/OMXSPI